himanshusharma89/flutterx100/README.md

 ## License

-Distributed under the CC0-1.0 License.See `LICENSE` for more information.
+Distributed under the CC0-1.0 License.
+See `LICENSE` for more information.

 ## Getting Started